RetroGhostLabs/RetroGhostLabs/README.md

 - **YouTube Shorts** — Quick tips, app previews, and behind-the-scenes clips
 - **AI Workflow Engineering** — How I use Claude Code, local LLMs, and automation to move fast

-**Production Stack:** Obsidian for planning, Final Cut Pro for editing, OBS for recording
+**Production Stack:** Obsidian for planning, Final Cut Pro for editing, Ecamm for recording

 ---